Kristof89Szabo/milestonetwothree/src/main/java/com/exam/micronaut/README.md

 - `Evolvability`: REST APIs promote loose coupling between the client and server.
-By using hypermedia-driven interactions (HATEOAS), clients can discover and navigate resources dynamically, without prior knowledge of the API structure.
+By using hypermedia-driven interactions (**HATEOAS** - Hypermedia as the Engine of Application State), clients can discover and navigate resources dynamically, without prior knowledge of the API structure.

   This decoupling allows for easier evolution and versioning of the API without breaking existing clients.

 ___